tobbelobb/hp-mark/README.md

 This is useful, but limited.
 HP Mark is a separate solution for measuring a Hangprinter's positions and orientations of anchors and effector.

-We could use this data to:
+# High-Level Dream User Story
+ 1. Mount a computer-connected camera
+ 2. Point camera towards build area
+ 3. BAM!
+Hangprinter calibrates itself, and gets ready to start printing with fantastic accuracy & reliability

+A user experience and performance might be impossible to achieve.
+We'll try and get as close to that as we can, and remain aware of any discrepancies.

+# Use Cases by Priority
+ 0. Establish a coordinate system, with z-axis normal to the build plate
+ 1. The effector as a measurement device: Measure the effector's position and orientation
- 1. Calibrate perfect anchor positions
+ 2. Calibrate perfect anchor positions
- 2. Measure Hangprinter precision and accuracy
+ 3. Measure Hangprinter's positional precision and accuracy
- 3. Improve accuracy with static compensation matrix
+ 4. Improve accuracy with static compensation matrix
- 4. Detect print disasters
+ 5. Detect print disasters
- 5. Improve precision by dynamically compensating for measured errors
+ 6. Improve precision by dynamically compensating for measured errors

+Comment on use case 2: By combining effector position data with the [auto-calibration-simulation-for-hangprinter](https://gitlab.com/tobben/auto-calibration-simulation-for-hangprinter/), we might find perfect anchor positions without hanving the anchors in-image.

+I plan to use cameras and aruco tags, similar to [this](https://github.com/fredrudolf/hangprinter-computer-vision-calibration).

+This project will be all about getting good tag localization first, in terms of accuracy and precision.

 # Status
 I've just started working on this project.
 [Tweet](https://twitter.com/tobbelobb/status/1309108246850961409).

-# Roadmap
-Let's start with point 1 and see how far we get.

-We plan to use cameras and aruco tags, similar to [this](https://github.com/fredrudolf/hangprinter-computer-vision-calibration).

 # Equipment
  - Raspberry Pi 4, Model B, 2GB RAM